University Of Miami

 -

-Disease control Not yet recruitingThis study looks at whether testosterone replacement therapy is safe for men who have both low-risk prostate cancer and low testosterone (hypogonadism).
-Researchers will monitor 35 men over 12 months to see if the treatment causes their cancer to worsen or requires more aggressiv…
+Disease control Not yet recruitingThis study looks at whether testosterone replacement therapy (TRT) is safe for men with low-risk prostate cancer who also have low testosterone.
+Researchers will monitor 35 men for 12 months to see if the cancer gets worse or if they need stronger treatment.
+The goal is to help m…

 Phase: PHASE4 • Sponsor: University of Miami • Aim: Disease control